wasp-lang/wasp/web/docs/data-model/crud.md

     - `delete`
   - `CrudOperationOptions` can have the following fields:
     - `isPublic: bool` - Whether the operation is public or not.
 If it is public, no auth is required to access it.
 If it is not public, it will be available only to authenticated users.
 Defaults to `false`.
-    - `overrideFn: ServerImport` - The import statement of the optional override implementation in Node.js.
+    - `overrideFn: ExtImport` - The import statement of the optional override implementation in Node.js.

 #### Defining the overrides